Holistic Therapy Insurance UK: What Does It Cover?

 Getty/DedMityay

-Massage insurance
+Massage insurance for mind and body

-Massage therapy can be healing for both mind and body, but it can also present some risks to the business owner.
+Massage therapy can be healing for both mind and body, but it can also present some risks to business owners.
 One of the most common types of insurance that massage therapists have is typically public liability insurance in case a therapist’s practice causes injury or property damage.
 In some cases, a client may attribute an injury to treatment.
 This type of insurance may help protect therapists financially in such cases.

 Some business owners may also employ other therapists, who can be covered by certain types of plans.
 In some cases, the owner of a massage therapy practice may choose to purchase personal accident insurance, which may cover both themselves and any employees in case they’re injured at work or outside of work.

 Acupuncture is a treatment that was developed thousands of years ago and can have a significant impact on a person’s physical and mental health.
 However, it may pose some unique risks for acupuncture therapists.
-Acupuncture therapists might consider purchasing some type of public liability insurance in case a patient is injured or blames an acupuncture business for financial losses due to an injury.
-Some acupuncturists might also consider stock insurance in case their equipment or tools, such as needles and tables, are lost, stolen, or damaged.
+Acupuncturists might consider purchasing some type of public liability insurance in case a patient is injured or blames an acupuncture business for financial losses due to an injury.
+Some acupuncturists might also consider stock insurance in case equipment or tools, such as needles and tables, are lost, stolen, or damaged.

 Emotional support for those who provide complementary therapies

 Holistic therapists can sometimes face significant stress—not only related to caring for the needs of others but also related to running a business.
 If they have employees, they may also worry about maintaining a steady flow of income to meet payroll and complementary therapy insurance expenses.
-For these reasons, they may benefit from speaking with a professional therapist about any stress or anxiety they’re experiencing.
+For these reasons, they may benefit from speaking with a professional about any stress or anxiety they’re experiencing.

 Getty